We explored Malacca on several visits and worked out a list of eating places both in the old town and outside the town but not too far away:

 Chicken rice are common dishes in Southeast Asia and varies in cooking styles across different regions, but basic ingredients are still chicken and rice.
 In Malacca, rice balls are served with Hainanese-style steamed kampung chicken.
 The rice balls are made from flavoured rice that are hand-rolled and compressed into the shape of ping pong balls.
 The size may differ at different outlets but roughly 5 rice balls make up a regular bowl of rice.

 Chicken rice ball is the only dish that is sold at Chung Wah.
-However, it has crazy long queues on weekends.
-There is no shelter outside the tea house, so bring an umbrella if you decide to queue for its chicken rice ball.
+It has long queues on weekends.
+There is no shelter outside the tea house, so bring an umbrella if you decide to queue for its chicken rice.
 Chung Wah's kampung chicken is small in size but the meat is really tender.

 6. Peranakan Cuisine